Mikhail Kaaleste

-Mikhail Kaaleste (born Mihail Stolär; 20 August 1931 – 5 May 2018) is an Estonian sprint canoeist who competed in 1950s.
+Mikhail Kaaleste (born Mihail Stoljarov; 20 August 1931 – 5 May 2018) was an Estonian sprint canoeist who competed in 1950s.
 He won a silver medal in the K-2 1000 m event at the 1956 Summer Olympics in Melbourne.

-Kaaleste changed his last name in 1940 from Stolär.
+Kaaleste changed his last name in 1940 from Stoljarov.
 Originally going into cross-country skiing, he was changed to sprint canoeing by his coaches at Dynamo Sports Club.
 After winning a silver medal in Melbourne, Kaaleste won two bronze medals at the 1958 ICF Canoe Sprint World Championships in Prague (K-2 1000 m, K-4 1000 m).
 He also won several medals in the Soviet Union in cross-country skiing in the 1950s.

 In 1964, he became coach for the Dynamo Leningrad biathlon and cross-country skiing.
 Kaaleste's wife, Anna, finished ninth in the 10 km cross-country skiing event at the 1956 Winter Olympics in Cortina d'Ampezzo.